isomerpages/govtech-stp/_reciprocal-green-lane/01a-visiting-RGL-counterparts.md

 |RGL (Japan) |    ビジネストラック (Japan-Singapore Business Track)  |  Instructions from Japanese Ministry of Foreign Affairs <a href="https://www.mofa.go.jp/a_o/na/page22e_000928.html" target="_blank">website</a> |[FAQ](/rgl/outbound/faq#faq-outbound-japan)|
 |RGL (Malaysia)   |   Reciprocal Green Lane   |   Instructions from Malaysian Immigration Department <a href="https://www.imi.gov.my/portal2017/index.php/ms/sumber-dan-arkib/pengumuman/1833-malaysia-singapore-border-crossing-arrangement.html" target="_blank">website</a> | [FAQ](/rgl/outbound/faq#faq-outbound-malaysia)|
 |RGL (Republic of Korea)  | 한국-싱가포르 신속통로 (ROK-Singapore Fast Lane for Essential Travel) |  Instructions from Republic of Korea Embassy <a href="http://overseas.mofa.go.kr/sg-en/brd/m_2435/view.do?seq=761275" target="_blank">website</a>   |[FAQ](/rgl/outbound/faq#faq-outbound-rok)|

-### Travel to Indonesia under Reciprocal Green Lane (RGL) Arrangement

-**IMPORTANT NOTICE:** The Indonesian Government has notified Singapore’s MFA that there will be a temporary ban on the entry and transit of all foreign nationals into Indonesia from 1 to 14 January 2021.
-This ban would also apply to foreign nationals scheduled to travel to Indonesia under Indonesia’s Travel Corridor Arrangements with other countries.
-Singapore residents would not be able to travel from Singapore to Indonesia under the Singapore-Indonesia Reciprocal Green Lane / Travel Corridor Arrangement during this period.
-Travellers may wish to approach the Indonesian Embassy in Singapore to seek further clarification on Indonesia’s travel regulations.
-The full statement from MFA on this matter can be found here (link).

 ### Pre-Departure Test for RGL Travel